Gulfport Personal Injury Lawyer

 Gulfport and the rest of Mississippi limits the amount of compensation an injured person may recover for non-economic damages to five hundred thousand dollars in medical malpractice cases, and one million dollars in all other personal injury cases.
 Miss.
 Code Ann. § 11-1-60 There is no limitation, however, on the amount of economic damages an injured person can recover.

 How is Liability Determined in Personal Injury Cases?

 Generally, liability for a personal injury case is determined based on a person’s neglect for their legal duty of care toward others.
 While the specifics of each case will determine how this negligence is established, a person may become legally liable if they are deemed to have disregarded their duty of care and caused an injury.
 In many cases, a defendant is liable to compensate an injured person for his or her injuries because the defendant violated one or more of the safety rules that is designed to protect us all from injury and harm.

 In some cases, there may be multiple liable parties.
 If, for example, a driver runs a red light and causes another vehicle that is speeding to crash into a bicyclist, both drivers may be found liable for the cyclist’s injuries.
 According to Mississippi Code § 85-5-7, multiple defendants are considered to be “severally liable” for damages to a plaintiff.

-Under several liability, the jury assigns a percentage of fault to each defendant, each of whom is then liable to pay only their percentage of fault toward the overall damages owed to an injured plaintiff.
+Under severe liability, the jury assigns a percentage of fault to each defendant, each of whom is then liable to pay only their percentage of fault toward the overall damages owed to an injured plaintiff.
 A plaintiff’s recovery can also be diminished by the plaintiff’s own percentage of fault pursuant to Mississippi’s “comparative negligence” statute, Mississippi Code § 11-7-15.